Zyabridos/brain_games_java/README.md

 ### 🧠 brain-even
 A game where the player must determine if a given number is even or not.

-To start: brain-even

 ### ➕ brain-calc
 A game where the player is shown a mathematical expression and must calculate the result.

-To start: brain-calc

 ### 🔢 brain-gcd
 A game where the player must find the greatest common divisor (GCD) of two given numbers.

-To start: brain-gcd

 ### 🔁 brain-progression
 A game where the player sees an arithmetic progression with one number missing and must find the missing number.

-To start: brain-progression

 ### 🔍 brain-prime
 A game where the player must determine whether a given number is a prime number.

-To start: brain-prime